We are part of a great community of neighborhoods!

 DPHD is surrounded by a constellation of Registered Neighborhood Organizations (RNOs) that have similar concerns about influences on our neighborhoods.
 Below you will find links to the websites of our nearest neighbors as well as several organizations that have a broader reach within the City of Denver.

 DPHD is part of CHUN’s Neighborhood 9 which is bounded by Eighth Avenue to the north, First Avenue to the south and stretches between the Emerson/Ogden alley on the west to Josephine Street on the east.
 Neighborhood 9 is represented on CHUN’s Board of Delegates by Michelle Steed and Kathleen Reilly.
 If you wish to contact your Neighborhood Delegates to discuss a community issue please contact the CHUN office at 303-830-1651.

 Country Club Historic Neighborhood

-South of Fourth Avenue is the Country Club Historic District which with we share history and similar concerns
+South of Fourth Avenue is the Country Club Historic District which whom we share history and similar concerns

 Alamo Placita Neighborhood Association

 To the west we share a boundary with the Alamo Placita Neighborhood Association (APNA).
 Their website is an excellent compilation of useful resources.

 Just to our north are our neighbors in the Seventh Avenue Neighborhood Association.

 Congress Park Neighbors